Ōgi logo Ōgi

 End of the game

-Most Ōgi games end in checkmate or by the resignation of the player in a losing position.
-Since captured pieces remain available in hand and can be dropped back onto the board, players often have enough material to construct a mate.
+Most Ōgi games end with the capture of the King (often following a checkmate situation) or with the resignation of the player in a losing position.
+Since captured pieces remain available in hand and can be dropped, it is common to have enough material to prepare a decisive attack.

 Cultural narrative and urban legend

-Ōgi preserves the core principles of Shōgi, but differs in that it is framed by a contemporary narrative rather than by documented historical origins.
-The game was formalized and named by French author Cyril Veltin, who relates having discovered it while observing a strange game being played one summer evening in an Ōsaka park.
+Ōgi preserves the fundamental principles of Shōgi, but distinguishes itself through a contemporary narrative rather than documented historical origins.
+The game was formalized and named by the French author Cyril Veltin, who recounts having discovered it while observing, one summer evening, a strange game being played in a park in Ōsaka.

-At the heart of this cultural narrative lies an urban legend involving a yōkai named Komayō, who is said to invite players, from time to time, to a game of Ōgi under the moonlight.
+At the heart of this cultural narrative lies an urban legend involving a yōkai named Komayō, who is said to sometimes invite players to a game of Ōgi under the moon.

-The enigmatic Komayō invites players under the full moon to a mystical game of Ōgi.
+The enigmatic Komayō invites players under the full moon for a mystical game of Ōgi.

-Some players claim to have glimpsed her.
-Others claim not to believe.
+Some players claim to have seen her.
+Others do not believe.